wavefrontHQ/docs/pages/doc/alerts_manage.md

 <tr>
 <td>3.
 Optionally, fine-tune and test the condition.
 <ul>
-<li><strong>Trigger Window</strong>: Length of time (in minutes) during which the Condition expression must be true before the alert fires.
+<li><strong>Trigger Window</strong>: Length of time (in minutes) during which the <strong>Condition</strong> expression must be true before the alert fires.
 Minimum is 1.
 For example, if you enter 5, the alerting engine reviews the value of the condition during the last 5-minute window to determine whether the alert should fire. </li>
-<li><strong>Resolve Window</strong>: Length of time (in minutes) during which the Condition expression must be NOT true before the alert switches to resolved.
+<li><strong>Resolve Window</strong>: Length of time (in minutes) during which the <strong>Condition</strong> expression must be NOT true before the alert switches to resolved.
 Minimum is 1.  <br><br>
-By default, the Resolve Window is set to the same number of minutes as the Trigger Window, but you can override it.
-Set the Resolve Window to greater than or equal to Trigger Window to avoid resolve-fire cycles.</li>
+By default, the <strong>Resolve Window</strong> is set to the same number of minutes as the Trigger Window, but you can override it.
+Set the <strong>Resolve Window</strong> to greater than or equal to the <strong>Trigger Window</strong> to avoid resolve-fire cycles.</li>
 </ul></td>
 <td><img src="images/condition_options.png" alt="Condition options discussed in left column"></td>
 </tr>
 <tr>
 <td>4.
 For special cases, click <strong>Additional Settings</strong> to also specify the following settings.
 The default is often best.
 <ul>
-<li><strong>Checking Frequency</strong>: Number of minutes between checks whether Condition is true.
+<li><strong>Checking Frequency</strong>: Number of minutes between checks whether the condition is true.
 Minimum and default is 1.
 When an alert is in the <a href="alerts_states_lifecycle.html">INVALID</a> state, the alert is checked approximately every 15 minutes, and not with the specified checking frequency. </li>
-<li><strong>Evaluation Strategy</strong>: Allows you to select Real-time Alerting.
+<li><strong>Evaluation Strategy</strong>: Allows you to select <strong>Real-time Alerting</strong>.
 By default, Wavefront ignores values for the last 1 minutes to account for delays.
 This default evaluation strategy prevents spurious firings because many data sources are updated only at certain points in time.
 If you select this check box, we include values for the last 1 minute.
 The alert is evaluated strictly on the ingested data.
 See <a href="alerts_delayed_data.html">Limiting the Effects of Data Delays</a> for some background. </li>
 </ul></td>
 <td><img src="images/condition_options_2.png" alt="Condition options discussed in left column"></td>
 </tr>